 - Description/medium of the item /s.

 - Any glass?

 - Is it framed?

 - Who is insuring it?
 (We take photos before, during, and after packing).

-- “Bubble wrap will do it” – Not really, it’s useless against heavy pressure such as another item being stacked or falling on it.
+- “Bubble wrap will do it” – No, it’s useless against heavy pressure such as another item being stacked or falling on it, or flexing.

-- “Professional packing will 100% protect my item” – No it won’t (unless it’s housed in a thick housing of titanium), for example it won’t protect against a building falling on it, or a wayward fork lift truck driver using your art as target practice, but it will provide the very best chance of it arriving unscathed.
+- “Professional packing will 100% protect my item” – No it won’t, but it will mitigate most risks and it will provide the very best chance of it arriving unscathed.